 To grow enoki mushrooms at home, you need substrate-like soil.
 The mushrooms use it to grow, extracting nutrients to produce beautiful enoki mushrooms.

-The easiest method is to buy ready-made substrates from Amazon.
-I just found this out and wanted to share it because it simplifies the process.
+The simplest approach is to purchase pre-made substrates directly from Amazon.
+I recently discovered this and wanted to share it with you, as it makes the entire process so much easier.

 Step Three: Add Spawn to Substrate